DoxrGitHub/doxrblogs/content/posts/snosites.md

 Unpatched as of 3/31/25 as I was unable to report this.

+## Doxr's Severeness Rating:

+End Users affected: I'd guess around 1000+ people, since I don't think SNOSites are very common, but then again, its a lot of users like students commenting on school news letters and such.

+Doxr's Rating: 4.5/10

+Why: Because someone could see commenters’ email addresses without permission, potentially putting their privacy at risk.

 ## Why Did I Start

 I realized that I kept giving up extremely easily when it came to pentesting, after the low-hanging fruit was already thought up of.
 That's why I decided that I needed to actually spend more time without giving up, and decided to go with SNOSites WordPress websites (which is affiliated with my school).
 I've never used WordPress myself, and I had been ignorant of WordPress based vulnerabilities, since I didn't really care about WordPress.